Hylotelephium 'Autumn Delight'

-Hylotelephium 'Autumn Delight', also known as Hylotelephium 'Beka', is a succulent perennial with thick, upright stems and chartreuse-yellow leaves with a narrow, blue-green, serrated margin.
+Hylotelephium 'Autumn Delight', also known as Hylotelephium 'Beka', is a succulent perennial with thick, upright stems and chartreuse-yellow leaves with narrow, blue-green, serrated margins.
 In late summer into the fall, cream buds open to large clusters of light pink flowers, which almost completely cover the entire clump of foliage.

 USDA hardiness zones 3a to 9b: from −40 °F (−40 °C) to 30 °F (−1.1 °C).

 How to Grow and Care